What is the head of household filing status?

-- Pay for more than half of the household expenses
+- Pay for more than half of your household expenses

 - Be considered unmarried for the tax year, and

-If you receive financial assistance toward your household expenses from a parent or other individual, you can still qualify to file as head of household as long as you are paying for more than 50 percent of the bills with your own earnings, savings, or capital.
+If you receive financial assistance toward your household expenses from a parent or other individual, you can still qualify to file as head of household as long as you're paying for more than 50% of the bills with your own earnings, savings, or capital.